<br> / <wbr> / <ruby>

 Insert wbr inside long strings that have no spaces, such as long URLs or identifiers.
 When the container is wide enough, no break occurs and the element has no visual effect.
 When the width is insufficient, the browser wraps at the marked position.

-ruby is especially useful in Japanese educational content and anywhere you need to show how kanji are read.
+ruby is especially useful in East Asian language content (Chinese, Japanese, Korean) and anywhere you need to show pronunciation or annotation above characters.
 The rt element carries the annotation text and, in supporting browsers, is displayed in small text above the base character.
 Adding rp parentheses as a fallback is a good practice for older browsers that do not support ruby.

 Android Browser